This Day in History

 September 4, 1927

 John McCarthy, whose many contributions to the field of computer science included the language LISP, is born in Boston.
-After attending Cal Tech and Princeton University, McCarthy developed LISP -- the first computer language designed for writing Artificial Intelligence (AI) programs -- while a professor at MIT; he has taught at Stanford University for most of his career
+After attending Cal Tech and Princeton University, McCarthy developed LISP -- the first computer language designed for writing Artificial Intelligence (AI) programs -- while a professor at MIT.
+He taught at Stanford University for most of his career.

-McCarthy is a 1999 Computer Museum History Center Fellow.
+McCarthy is a 1999 Computer History Museum Fellow.